saffanazyan07/zy-agf/README.md

-# build pppoe and L2TP in AGF, FNRG, N5GC
+# Build pppoe and L2TP in AGF, FNRG, N5GC